BalintCsala/ConfigurableVanillaShaders/README.md

 Two additional options are available when defining an integer input `min` and `max`.
 These are done component-wise:
 - `min` controls the minimum value the output can reach.
 Must be a JSON array containing as many numbers as the vector has components.
 - `max` controls the maximum value the output can reach.
 Must be a JSON array containing as many numbers as the vector has components.

+#### Color

+The `defaultValue` field must be an array with 3 entries in a normalized (0-1) format.

+The variable must be declared as a vec3.

 #### Bool